aperta-be/asup-updater/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for ASUP
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Feature Description
-A clear and concise description of what you want to happen.
+A clear and concise description of the feature you'd like to see.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Use Case**
-Please describe the use case for this feature.
-How would it be used?
-Who would use it?

-**Implementation Ideas**
+## Problem/Use Case
+What problem does this feature solve?
+What's your use case?

+## Proposed Solution
+Describe how you envision this feature working.

+## Plugin Category
+Which type of plugin would this be?
+- [ ] VCS Provider (GitLab, GitHub, Bitbucket, etc.)
+- [ ] Package Manager (Composer, npm, pip, etc.)
+- [ ] Notification Provider (Slack, Teams, Discord, etc.)
+- [ ] Core Feature
+- [ ] Other: ___________

+## Implementation Ideas
-If you have any ideas about how this could be implemented, please share them here.
+If you have ideas about how this could be implemented, please share:

-**Impact on Existing Features**
-How might this feature impact existing functionality?
-Consider:
-- Performance
-- Configuration changes
-- Backward compatibility
-- Security implications

-**Additional context**
+## Alternatives Considered
+What alternatives have you considered?

+## Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context, screenshots, or examples about the feature request here.

+## Community Benefit
+How would this feature benefit the broader ASUP community?
+EOF < /dev/null